 Short Crust Pastry

-Sift flour into bowl, whisk in sugar and salt.
+Sift flour into bowl, whisk in salt.

 Add butter pieces and begin squeezing them into the flour, mixture with your hands or use a pastry cutter.
 Continue working the butter until it resembles cornmeal with small pieces of butter.